 Changing the Position and Posture

-This section describes how to perform basic operations to change the position and posture of a Body model.
+This section describes the basic operations to change the position and posture of a body model.

 Kinematics Bar

-The behavior of an operation for the position and posture of a Body model varies depending on the state of the following “kinematics bar”.
+The behavior of operations on the position and posture of a body model changes depending on the state of the following “Kinematics Bar”.

 ../_images/KinematicsBar.png

-The first three buttons are especially important.
-These buttons are designed in such a way that only one of them is turned on, and used to switch the “kinematics mode”.
-They are:
+The first three buttons are particularly important.
+These buttons are designed so that only one of them is ON, and are used to switch the “kinematics mode”.
+From left to right, they are:

 • Forward kinematics